ArnaudBuchholz/reserve/doc/openui5.md

 What happens if the website hosting the application is **configured to forbid the execution of external code** ?
 This condition is easily testable by adding a new mapping that injects a [Content-Security-Policy header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 As listed below, this new mapping has **no `match` specification**.
-Therefore **it applies to all requests going through it**.
+Therefore, **it applies to all requests going through it**.
 But, in the end, only the one serving the bootstrap file is relevant.

 ```json
 {